zenith391/OpenStandards/Filesystems/OpenUPT.md

 # OpenUPT

-OpenUPT is a format that allows for partitioning and booting of unmanaged disks.
+Open Unpanaged Partition Table is a format that allows for partitioning and booting of unmanaged disks.

 ## Sector Layout